 READ: Top things to to do in Morocco with kids

-Agadir is perhaps the most obvious (and popular) place to visit with direct flights from across Europe (including the UK), stretch of sandy beach and hotel pools.
+Agadir is perhaps the most obvious (and popular) place to visit with direct flights from across Europe (including the UK), stretches of sandy beach and hotel pools.
 But Agadir isn’t really the best representation of this North African country.
 There is so much more to explore for families in Morocco.

-Highlights included:
+Highlights include:

 2. Is Morocco safe for families?

-Whilst we’re unable to deem any destination as totally ‘safe’ in today’s troubled world, we found Morocco to be very safe with young kids.
+Whilst we’re unable to guarantee any destination as totally ‘safe’ in today’s troubled world, we found Morocco to be very safe with young kids.
 The main concern will be the motorbikes speeding around the narrow alleyways of Marrakech’s medina.
 If you are visiting Morocco with a baby or toddler, we advise taking a carrier for them, rather than relying on a buggy around Marrakech’s medina.

 Some tourists report being hassled by touts and there have been pick pocketing incidents.
 But if you keep your usual travel wits about you, you will be totally fine.
 Remember to dress conservatively, don’t wear flashy jewellery, and negotiate any payments up front.